tigerfarm/tfpfrontline/README.md

 6. Assign Users to the Application
 7. Configure Frontline with your new SAML credentials: paste Okta information into your Twilio Frontline SSO configurations.
 ````

+Following are some Okta dashboard location to view and manage Frontline information.

 Log into [my Okta account](https://dev-12345678.okta.com/).
 ````